How to Create "Successful" Humans

 As we said our "goodbyes" outside Starbucks, June put her mask on.
 It was an apocalyptic day: Air quality readings were at 167 (RED)--similar levels to the ones in China.
 Chenoa commented, "I just don't feel like I have energy with this pollution."
 I began thinking about how on a micro level, these women were going back to being "productive members of society" in their own words.
 They were really moulding future generations of leaders.
 On a macro level, something had gone seriously wrong with the current leaders that had allowed and created this pollution.
 It was nowhere near a successful or sustainable model for anyone.
 Perhaps our minds were polluted as adults to believe that success looked like money at the expense of everything else and everyone's health (mental/physical).

 I learned about Mindvalley, a global school that delivers transformational education that is powered by the community.
 The guy who started it Vishen Lakhiani talks about how Mindvalley began as just him offering classes on meditation.
 He had quit his corporate job at Microsoft and everyone told him that he had gone mad.
 He and his business partner were trying to scale the business by going to all of these classes on strategy, marketing-- all of the classes they thought they needed in order to succeed.
 Then one day, they happened upon a class on mindset.
 They thought they wouldn't need it in order to succeed, but went anyway.
 And that is when things started happening.
-Now he has more than 100 employees and his company is a multi-million dollar company.
+Now he has more than 200 employees from more than 45 countries and his company is a multi-million dollar company.
 Oh and they are creating more successful humans in the world through transformational education.
 Not too shabby.